Rayckey/scene_coactivity/README.md

 ## Learning Human Preference
 This script collects pre-compiled SUNCG room data and learns the human preference.
 The learned binaries are already included in this git repo.

-Example of collecting the bedroom data and learning the spatial co-occurrence:
+Example of collecting the bedroom data and learning the spatial co-occurrence (32 GB RAM recommended):
 ```bash
 python3 scripts/learn_human_preference.py -r bedroom -c -p -o
 ```